 Plus, most free VPNs heavily throttle your connection speeds and put daily or monthly data caps on your usage.
 With multiple devices connected at once, your connection speeds will crawl, and it won’t take long to use up your data allowance.

 Your privacy is also at risk when using a freebie VPN.
 Even a free VPN provider needs to make money, and many do so by monitoring their users’ online activities, then selling that usage info to advertisers and other nosy types.

 Other no-fee VPNs have been caught injecting unwanted ads and tracking cookies into their users’ browser sessions.
-And those cookies keep right on tracking you, even when you’re not connected to the service.
+Those cookies keep on tracking you even when you’re not connected to the service.

 As we’ve seen, there are some definite advantages to installing a VPN, like NordVPN, on your DD-WRT router.
 While there are also disadvantages, I feel that the always-on VPN protection for all of your connected devices outweighs the minimal disadvantages.

 Router-based VPN protection delivers comprehensive full-time VPN protection and enhancement for all of your connected devices, all via a single access point.
 This method means that any device that connects to your DD-WRT-based WiFi router will immediately benefit from the VPN, with no device configuration required.